How to switch from iPhone to Android: The definitive guide

 With a vibrant device ecosystem and extensive customizability, Android brings a lot to the table.
 There isn't as much of a learning curve, and you'll be pleasantly astonished by a few things that Android does better than iOS: notification management, file system access, easy (and secure) sharing of documents and photos, and a whole lot more.

-If this is the first time you're using an Android phone, you may want to browse Google's Guidebooks that provide a good walkthrough of all the features available.
+You may want to browse Google's Guidebooks that provides a good walkthrough of all the features available.

 Harish Jonnalagadda